Ara-1205/Ara-1205/README.md

 - 🌱 I’m currently learning:
 - C, Python, and Java programming
 - Data structures and algorithms
-- Koeran from Yonsei University
+- Korean language from Yonsei University
 - Solid Edge for 3D modeling and design(basics)
 - Preparing for higher studies abroad in Computer Science (South Korea 🇰🇷 is the dream!)
 - 💞️ I’m looking to collaborate on: